Sussex, maritime County in SE. of England, bounded N. and NE. by Surrey and

 not important; they are the Arun, Adur, Ouse, and Rother, all flowing S. to the

 [Transcribed from Bartholomew's Gazetteer of the British

-- The East Sussex Record Office is located in Lewes.
+- The East Sussex Record Office is located at The Keep at Falmer, near Brighton.
 It holds material for the Archdeaconry of Lewes, present-day East Sussex, and therefore generally holds historical material only for East Sussex parishes.

 - An on-line catalogue for some of the collections held by the ESRO is available under the Access to Archives (A2A) project.